CT1IQI/Saturn/linuxdriver/readme.txt

  - xdma_pre_kernel_5.18/: This directory contains the Xilinx PCIe DMA kernel module driver files for earlier OS releases

+ - xdma_v2: The files in the xdma_v2 folder offer a rewrite of the driver, made by Prandr.
+		(https://github.com/Prandr/dma_ip_drivers  Branch: 'reworked_xdma_main')
+		Some data corruption problems were found with the original driver when used with kernels after v6.13.
+		This rewrite has been tested with kernel 6.15

  - include/: This directory contains all include files that are needed for compiling driver.